FroxCode/Skyfire/README.md

 # Skyfire
-A game framework by Dale Sinnott
+An ECS game framework by Dale Sinnott